roberthart56/SCFAB/SC_lab/Projects/rotating_saddle/README.md

  **Jan 9, 2021**

- Below are results from measuring and fitting height data from five saddles NB 12/20 pp 6-9 and p.13
+ Below are results from measuring and fitting height data from five saddles NB 12/20 pp 6-9 and p.13  and for P4 and P5, NB p.16.

  [link to python notebook html shapshot](./Measurements/Saddle_h_Jan7_2021.pdf)